Wildlife Sanctuary Volunteer in South Africa

 Please note that transfers are only available between 9am and 5pm so you must arrive between these times.
+Depending on your arrival time, you may have to wait in the airport for other volunteers to arrive, and travel to the sanctuary as a group.
 If you arrive after 5pm you will need to spend a night in Port Elizabeth and the team will pick you up from Port Elizabeth airport the next day.

 You will be living within the grounds of the sanctuary in our on-site backpackers wooden lodges, in twin-bedded cabins.
 Please note that, in line with much backpacking accommodation, the lodge only offers a very basic standard of accommodation and facilities, but it does have hot water and electricity.
 Due to the remote location of the sanctuary, it is not on a mains water supply which means the water supply may be limited.
 We ask all volunteers if they will please use the water supply sparingly and always turn off taps.

 You will need to bring a sleeping bag with you for visits during the winter months (March - September).
 You may also wish to bring a sleeping bag at other times in the year to make you feel more comfortable at night .

 All your meals will be provided, though you can always bring some of your own food to take on picnics round the park, cook on one of our many braai’s, or buy light meals and snacks from our on-site restaurant and curio shop.
 With regular trips into the local town you will never be too far from anything you might need.
 Please note that as you will be working alongside the wildlife, alcohol consumption is not permitted during the evenings on site.